 Pause and take a deep breath.
 You don’t have to settle for a sexless marriage.
 And once you understand what’s causing the issues getting in the way of your sex life, you’ll know how to move forward with confidence and control.

 As you probably already know (but it bears repeating) estrogen and testosterone levels drop during perimenopause and menopause.
 This can cause thinning and drying of the vagina of the vaginal tissue--the vagina may even become shorter, narrower, and less flexible during menopause.
 Put this all together and you’ve got painful sex.
+Not to mention you'll still have these same struggles with sex after menopause.
 First, talk to your doctor.** There are all sorts of options available to try, including lubricant, topical estrogen, a clinical therapy device (used to increase blood flow to the vagina), and even drugs--though there are some serious side effects that come with these medications, so, not to sound like a broken record, but talk to your doctor.